aratama/cubbit/readme.md

 ## Demo

 You can play the working demo at https://aratama.github.io/cubbit/ if you are luckey.
-Google Chrome is most suitable but also available in Firefox and Edge.
+Google Chrome is most suitable but also available in other modern browsers includes Firefox and Edge.

+Arrow key to move the camera.
+Mouse drag to turn around.

 ## Build